Jake Etheridge

 The team landed on three things so the simulation could be defended by Risk Managers and understood by executives, in the same view:

 • Leading and lagging indicators for direction.
-Which way the risk was moving and what was moving it.
+Which way the overall risk and potential exposure were moving and, most importantly, what was moving it.

-Risk Managers stopped agonizing over a single number.
-Executives stopped second-guessing the math.
-Two audiences, one view.
-That was the moment it started working.
+Risk Managers stopped agonizing over a single number, while Executives stopped second-guessing the math.
+This was the moment it started working.

 The Analysis view of the Tariff Tightrope scenario, showing inherent and residual likelihood and exposure summaries, a Monte Carlo simulation histogram and S-curve, significant factor cards (highest probability cause, highest impact consequence, weakest control), and a confidence analysis table broken down by percentile